PMDCollab/spritecollab-srv/README.md

 To run this server yourself, configure the `.env` file.
 The variable names should be self-explanatory.

-The server is running on port `31114`.
+The server is running on port `3000`*.
 It does not support HTTPS and is meant to be run behind a reverse proxy.
 The GraphQL endpoint is at `/graphql`.

+*: With the Docker Compose setup in this repo, it will listen bind to host port `31114`.

 `discord` feature
 -----------------